Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 Where the position and size of overlayed widgets depend on their expansion and alignment properties.

 By default, `Overlay` will allocate exactly as much space as the base widget (set with `set_child!`) does.
 If one of the overlaid widgets takes up more space than the base widget, it will be truncated.
-We can avoid this by supplying a second argument to `add_overlay!`, which is a boolean indicated whether the overlay widget should be included in the entire container's size allocation.
+We can avoid this by supplying a second argument to `add_overlay!`, which is a boolean indicated whether the overlay widget should be included in the entire containers size allocation.
 That is, if the overlaid widget is larger than the base widget, the `Overlay` will resize itself such that the entire overlaid widget is visible:

 ```julia
 add_overlay!(overlay, overlaid_widge; include_in_measurement = true);